matomo-org/plugin-LoginLdap/README.md

 **User passwords**

-For added security, LoginLdap will not store user passwords or a hash of a user password within Piwik's DB.
+For added security, LoginLdap's default configuration will not store user passwords or a hash of a user password within Piwik's DB.
 So if the Piwik DB is compromised for whatever reason, user passwords will not be compromised.

 **Token Auths**